 Happy Holidays friends!
 I am back with this recipe for instant pot Zuppa Toscana.
 This recipe is Whole30 compliant, super delicious and it’s ready in about 30 minutes thanks to the good old Instant Pot.
 This soup will probably be in my meal prep rotation for the next few winter months and will come in so handy during my January Whole30 next month.
 I made it two weeks in a row while I was testing the recipe for the blog and I could totally eat it again next week too.
 It’s that good.
+If you’re looking for a dairy-free, gluten-free and paleo friendly soup, I got you covered!

 Other Whole30 Recipes You Will Love: